sushma1031/blog-project/README.md

 # Blog Website
+A dynamic blog website built using the following:

+- Front-end: Bootstrap
+- Back-end: Node.js with Express.js
+- Cloud database: MongoDB Atlas
+- Cloud image storage: Cloudinary
+- Cloud host: Render

-A dynamic blog website initially built as part of The Complete 2020 Web Development Bootcamp by Angela Yu.
-I'm working on adding further functionality.
+The project was initialy built as part of The Complete 2020 Web Development Bootcamp by Angela Yu.

-What I have added so far:
+#### Functionality added by me:
 - Connected the database to cloud using MongoDB Atlas
 - Formatted home and post pages to include image, date and username for posts
 - Made web app responsive
+- Image upload (to cloud) facility for each post
+- User registration, login and authentication
+- Formatted about and contact pages
+- Added a seperate page to view all posts in the order of newest first
+- Added option to delete a post
 - Deployed the web app to Render
-- Image upload facility for each post
-- User registration, login and authentication